goplot/goplot/README.md

   `tail -f logs/goplot.log`

 If a plot has not started then you will need to troubleshoot your configuration.
 If goplot.sh starts and runs but there is a problem running tractor.sh then you can leave goplot running while you work on tractor and goplot will try to use your modified tractor on the next scheduled run.
-When you are first getting setup it is common to have a few false starts and you may decide you need to kill the goplot.sh process manually, especially if your plot_gap is very long and you want to see a plot start.
+When you are first getting set up it is common to have a few false starts and you may decide you need to kill the goplot.sh process manually, especially if your plot_gap is very long and you want to see a plot start soon.

+After goplot.sh is started use `disown` to keep the script running when you logout.

 Remote Harvesters